Exploration of non-urgent attendances at urgent care centres using ECDS

 Share:

-Emergency Care departments around the country are struggling under the level of people that are seeking care by attending them.
-Previous research has show that a large proportion of people would have been better served by going to their GP or did not need healthcare at all.
-As a result, resources are used supporting them that are taken away from others who do need urgent care.
+Emergency Care departments around the country are struggling to meet the needs of the numbers of people attending them to seek care.
+Previous research has shown that a large proportion of people who have attended emergency departments would have been better served by going to their GP or did not ultimately require medical treatment at all.
+As a result, the healthcare resources used to support these attendees are redirected from those who do need urgent care.

-Working closely with the Urgent Care theme we have been exploring how best to identify these ‘non-urgent’ individuals, who they are, and what sort of health issues they are seeking help for.
-The aim is to inform commissioners and NHS decision makers about which groups might need better support to access appropriate services.
+Working closely with the Urgent Care theme, we have been exploring how best to identify these ‘non-urgent’ individuals and the types of health issues they are seeking help for.
+Our analysis aims to provide information to commissioners and NHS decision makers about groups of people who may require improved support to access services appropriate to their needs.

 Details: